 Islamic Savings & Term Account function on a well known Islamic financing mode of Mudaraba, under these products the Customers provides funds to the Bank for placement in Shariah compliant assets, here the Customer acts as the investor while SCB acts as the working partner in the Mudaraba.
 The profit from the portfolio of Assets is shared among the parties as per an agreed ratio.
 The agreed ratio for every month is communicated to Branches and Priority Units by the Liabilities team on a monthly basis.

 Profit from the pool of Islamic assets is calculated at the end of each month.
-SCB keeps a share of the profit as per an settled ratio, the settled ratio for the each month is communicated to Branches and Priority Units by the Liabilities team on a monthly basis, in damages for its services as the working partner in the Mudaraba.
-The balance profit is distributed among various categories of Customers (such as Savings Account, 1 month, etc.) as per predetermined weightages.
-The profit amount for each category is used to calculate the Profit rates for all categories of Customers, which are announced at the end of the each month.
+SCB keeps a share of the profit as per a settled ratio, the settled ratio for each month is communicated to Branches and Priority Units by the Liabilities team on a monthly basis, in damages for its services as the working partner in the Mudaraba.
+The balance profit is distributed among various categories of Customers (such as Savings Account, 1 month, etc.) as per predetermined weights.
+The profit amount for each category is used to calculate the Profit rates for all categories of Customers, which are announced at the end of each month.

 In line with the principles of Mudaraba if there is a failure in the overall portfolio of Islamic assets, the same will be passed on to the Customers in the correct ratio of their investment in the portfolio.
-Though, it must be noted that SCB takes utmost care in extending financing to Customers and every transactions included in the portfolio of Islamic assets go through a rigorous credit and risk screening process.
+Though, it must be noted that SCB takes utmost care in extending financing to Customers and every transaction included in the portfolio of Islamic assets go through a rigorous credit and risk screening process.